Interdisciplinary Early Childhood Education Faculty

-Ms. Maxwell’s current interests include chronic pain, impression management, supervision/supervision of students completing practical work, invisible disabilities, demand-side employment, readiness, and program development and evaluation.
+Dr. Maxwell’s research interests include chronic pain, impression management, invisible disabilities, readiness, supervision of students completing clinical work, and program and course development and evaluation.

 Dr. Rogers is the Rehabilitation Counseling Distance Education Program Coordinator.
 She completed her doctoral degree in Educational Psychology with an emphasis in Rehabilitation Counseling in 2001 and has a Masters degree in Rehabilitation Counseling.
 She is a Certified Rehabilitation Counselor and has over 20 years experience in both public and private rehabilitation agencies providing direct services to individuals with disabilities.